 SB 164 / HB 289 by Senator Erin Grall and Representative Sam Greco

-This deceptive bill would grant fertilized eggs and embryos the same rights as a living person.
+This deceptive bill would create a slippery slope that could lead to fertilized eggs and embryos having the same rights as a living person.
 That means for a pregnant patient, lawyers, not doctors, will be consulted if they need health care, including in an emergency.
 This could jeopardize IVF, chemotherapy, and abortion access if the partner, abuser, or rapist of a pregnant patient is able to sue for the loss or termination of the pregnancy.

 - Email your Representative and Senator to OPPOSE SB 164 here.